mez/nextjs-pocketbase-dashboard/README.md

 Check out the `/pb-seed` and you'll find the collections schema I exported.
 Including a backup of the database.
 You can just use these to seed your database!

+### If you find an issue or have a suggestion for better coding practice!?!?

+Please create an issue here so that we can all learn!